Salt Lake City Vision Exam

 - Floaters or obscured vision.

 Treatments for diabetic retinopathy vary based upon the nature and progression of the condition.
 The best way to preserve good vision is to vigilantly control blood-sugar levels, lessening the chance of retinopathy, and impeding its rate of advancement.
 Once the disease is in advanced stages, the ophthalmologist may choose a type of laser surgery, called pan-retinal photocoagulation.
 This technique burns many tiny dots across the retina, with the aim of sealing off leaky blood vessels and discouraging further blood vessel growth.

 This surgery does not cure diabetic retinopathy, but it can help to save remaining vision.
 If the vitreous humor has become clouded by blood leakage, there is a chance it may be naturally purged by the eye.
 If clouding persists, however, a vitrectomy, a surgical removal of the vitreous humor, may be necessary.
-The ophthalmologist replaces it with a saline solution, and the eye naturally replenishes the vitreous fluid over time.
+Your Salt Lake City ophthalmologist will replace the vitreous humor with a saline solution, and the eye naturally replenishes the vitreous fluid over time.
 This procedure can restore vision that has been obscured in the vitreous, however, any vision loss due to retinal damage or detachment is not restored.

 Diabetic Retinopathy Eye Exam

-Our Utah eye doctors take a holistic look at your eye health to construct a personalized treatment plan that will meet your needs, address any diabetic retinopathy symptoms, and ensure your vision health for years to come.
+At Olympus your Salt Lake City eye surgeon will take a holistic look at your eye health to construct a personalized treatment plan that will meet your needs, address any diabetic retinopathy symptoms, and ensure your vision health for years to come.
 We perform a comprehensive eye health screening, which allows us to diagnose and address eye conditions at the earliest sign.
 Early detection lets us begin corrective measures in time to prevent additional deterioration.